search icon

 • Because cash flow and assets of a corporation are legally separate from those of its owners, the owners’ assets are protected from the liabilities of the company.

-• Creating a defined corporate structure enables you to clarify ownership and responsibilities
+• Creating a defined corporate structure enables the business owners to clarify ownership and responsibilities

 • Easy transfer of ownership / interests